Knobgobbler, my first kind commenter, gave me the notion to elaborate on the theme, something I would've done sooner or later anyway.

 For another, why would every wizard be a professional enchanter?
 Take Master Elaina, the water wizard -- sure, she’s the city’s most powerful mage, but she’s a full-time adventurer; she’s not enchanting for a living.
 Mistress Syrielle is a legend, but she’s mostly retired now, and spends her time puttering in her garden from her wheelchair.
 Master Ravenswing works for the Duke, mostly in divination; he’s not enchanting for a living.
 “Whisper” is the hired mage of the richest fellow in town, and they say her telepathy and anti-thief magics are why he’s so rich; she’s not enchanting for a living.
 Master Nightflame is the professor of thaumatology at the local academy; he’s not enchanting for a living, and neither is his sister Arathena, who got stuck with the Guildmaster job of the local wizards’ chantry after Syrielle retired.
 No one trusts Master Hamal any more since he fell into the bottle; he’s sure as hell not enchanting for a living.
+Whether anyone trusts Master Pando after the magical accident (he's yet to be able to cope with enclosed spaces, precious metals and the color red), he doesn't seem to be enchanting these days.
 And Master Detheril is the new Knight Marshal of the city, and on the short list for a coronet the next barony that opens up; he’s not enchanting for a living.

 So you might have ten enchanters; you might have half as many.
 Just remember, though, if everyone else is an enchanter, you don’t have spare wizards for anything else.
 Need someone to cast a divination spell for you?
 No one available.
 Want a wizard to teach your party’s wizard a spell?
 Sure, spend three months in Nightflame’s next class (it’s about necromancy, by the way), and you can; otherwise, not.
 Need that magical scroll written?
 You’re SOL.